EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

   + other is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.

 For message_2 and message_3, the keys K_2 and K_3 SHALL be derived using the pseudorandom keys PRK_2 and PRK_3 and transcript hashes TH_2 and TH_3 respectively.
-The key SHALL be derived using AlgorithmID set to the integer value of the AEAD in the selected cipher suite, and keyDataLength equal to the key length of the AEAD.
+The key SHALL be derived using AlgorithmID set to the integer value of the EDHOC AEAD in the selected cipher suite, and keyDataLength equal to the key length of the EDHOC AEAD.

-If the AEAD algorithm uses an IV, then IV_2 and IV_3 for message_2 and message_3 SHALL be derived using the pseudorandom keys PRK_2 and PRK_3 and transcript hashes TH_2 and TH_3 respectively.
-The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the AEAD.
+If the EDHOC AEAD algorithm uses an IV, then IV_2 and IV_3 for message_2 and message_3 SHALL be derived using the pseudorandom keys PRK_2 and PRK_3 and transcript hashes TH_2 and TH_3 respectively.
+The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of the EDHOC AEAD.

 Assuming the output OKM length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation